const localhost = [4]u8{ 127, 0, 0, 1 };

 Every HTTP Request comes with a explicit method.
 The method used in a HTTP Request is identified by one these words:

-• GET;
+- GET;

-• POST;
+- POST;

-• OPTIONS;
+- OPTIONS;

-• PATCH;
+- PATCH;

-• DELETE;
+- DELETE;

-• and some other methods.
+- and some other methods.

 Each HTTP method is used for a specific type of task.
 The POST method for example is normally used to post some data into the destination.
 In other words, it is used to send some data to the HTTP server, so that it can be processed and stored by the server.

 As another example, the GET method is normally used to get content from the server.
 In other words, we use this method whenever we want the server to send some content back to us.
 It can be any type of content.
-It can be a web page, a document file, or some data in JSON format.
+It can be a web page, a document file, or some data in a JSON format.

-When a client send a POST HTTP Request, the HTTP Response sent by the server normally have the sole purpose of letting the client know if the server processed and stored the data succesfully.
+When a client sends a POST HTTP Request, the HTTP Response sent by the server normally have the sole purpose of letting the client know if the server processed and stored the data successfully.
 In contrast, when the server receives a GET HTTP Request, then, the server sends the content that the client asked for in the HTTP Response itself.
 This demonstrates that the method associated with the HTTP Request changes a lot on the dynamics and the roles that each party plays in the whole process.

 Since the HTTP method of the HTTP Request is identified by this very small and specific set of words, it would be interesting to create an enum structure to represent a HTTP method.
 This way, we can easily check if the HTTP Request we receive from the client is a HTTP method that we currently support in our small HTTP server project.

-The Method structure below represents this enumeration.
+structure below represents this enumeration.
 Notice that, for now, only the GET HTTP method is included in this enumeration.
 Because, for the purpose of this chapter, I want to implement only the GET HTTP method.
 That is why I am not including the other HTTP methods in this enumeration.

 pub const Method = enum {

-Now, I think we should add two methods to this enum structure.
-One method is is_supported(), which will be a function that returns a boolean value, indicating if the input HTTP method is supported or not by our HTTP Server.
-The other is init(), which is a constructor function that takes a string as input, and tries to convert it into a Method value.
+, which will be a function that returns a boolean value, indicating if the input HTTP method is supported or not by our HTTP Server.
+The other is init()

-But in order to build these functions, I will use a functionality from the Zig Standard Library, called StaticStringMap().
+.
 This function allows us to create a simple map from strings to enum values.
 In other words, we can use this map structure to map a string to the respective enum value.
-To some extent, this specific structure from the standard library works almost like a “hashtable” structure, and it is optmized for a small sets of words, or, a small set of keys, which is our case here.
+To some extent, this specific structure from the standard library works almost like a “hashtable” structure, and it is optimized for small sets of words, or, small sets of keys, which is our case here.
+We are going to talk more about hashtables in Zig at Section 11.2.

-To use this function, you have to import it from the std.static_string_map module.
-Just to make things shorter and easier to type, I am going to import this function through a different and shorter name (Map).
+module of the Zig Standard Library.
+Just to make things shorter and easier to type, I am going to import this function through a different and shorter name (Map

-With Map() imported, we just apply this function over the enum structure that we are going to use in the resulting map.
-In our case here, it is the Method enum structure that we declared at the last code example.
-Then, I call the initComptime() method with the map, i.e. the list of key-value pairs that we are going to use.
+imported, we can just apply this function over the enum structure that we are going to use in the resulting map.
+In our case here, it is the Method

 const Map = std.static_string_map.StaticStringMap;